 Costa Rica Coffee Regions

 Coffee grows most comfortably in areas with high altitudes and warm weather.
 The country ticks both those boxes and then some.
-While more than half the coffee in Costa Rica grows in the various mountainous regions in the country; broadly split, coffee is mostly from eight areas, each one of those brings forth its unique signature profile to the coffee leaving its farms.
+While more than half the coffee in Costa Rica grows in the various mountainous regions in the country; broadly split, coffee is mostly from eight areas, each one of which brings forth its unique signature profile to the coffee leaving its farms.

 Sitting next door to the Turrialba volcano; this coffee region enjoys the added nourishment and flavor that comes from volcanic ash being a key ingredient in the soil in which it grows.